 - 20,000 BTU heat output

-- Comes with pressure regulator
+- Connects to tank with regulator (included)

 - Heat adjustment control dial